rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 	* Examples:
 		* Arranged in alphabetical order.
 		* Arranged by record type, then in alphabetical order.
 		* Arranged in chronological order.
+		* Arranged in the order in which it was recieved.  (this is used in cases, especially upon accessioning, where little or no arrangement is done)

 If a collection is divided into series, the collection level arrangement note must: